pineunity/apmec/doc/source/reference/block_storage_usage_guide.rst

 =========================================

 To support persistent volumes to VNF, TOSCA NFV profile supports new type of nodes.
-Tacker has now feature of parsing of those new nodes and creation of cinder volumes  which are attached to the VDUs.
+Apmec has now feature of parsing of those new nodes and creation of cinder volumes  which are attached to the VDUs.

 Prerequisites
 ~~~~~~~~~~~~~
 To have persistent volume support to VDUs, we must enable cinder service in
-addition to the other services that needed by Tacker.
+addition to the other services that needed by Apmec.

 VNFD Changes
 ~~~~~~~~~~~~